ericlemerdy/voteforyourcode/src/main/resources/app/team/bio/jeanlaurent.md

 <h1>Hi!
 I'm Jean-Laurent de Morlhon</h1>

 <p>
-    I&#8217;m CTO at
-    <a href='http://studio.xebia.fr'>Xebia Studio</a>, have founded <a href='http://serpodile.com'>Serpodile</a>
+    I&#8217;m a passionated developer, have co-founded <a href='http://serpodile.com'>Serpodile</a>
     to help all the kids write easily and am an happy father of 4 kids.
-I write software for almost 15 years.
+I write software for almost 15 years.<br/>
+    I'm a former CTO @ Xebia, before that I was leading dev teams @ Vidal, Valtech & Colt Telecom.
 </p>

 <p>